eguevara/JavaTraining/notes/oracleTraining.md

 * A break statement with no label attempts to transfer control to the innermost enclosing switch, while, do, or for statement;
 * A continue statement with no label attempts to transfer control to the innermost enclosing while, do, or for statement;
 * In no case can the control go beyond this statement in the for loop.
 Therefore,  rest of the statements in the for loop are unreachable and so the code will not compile.
 ---
+* continue can be used only inside a 'for', 'while' or 'do while' loop.

 * Section 6 Part 1: Method Basics, Method with Arugments and Return Values, Appy Static Keyword to metohd and Fields